-Karen Wendt will present an engaging mix of stories and movement.
+Kay Elmsley Weeden and Karen Wendt will present an engaging mix of stories and movement in English and Spanish.

 6:00 PM Family Audience: Mesmerizing Tales!
 Interactive stories and music for elementary & middle school age.
 Families welcome.
-Sign Language services will be provided.
 Hosted by the Friends of Monona Public Library and complimentary to you.

-7:30 PM Adults & Teens: Intriguing Stories that inspire, educate and are just fun.
+7:30 PM Adults & Teens: Intriguing Stories that inspire, educate and are just good ol' fun.
 These are well told stories for adults and high school teens that take you on a journey of experiences.
+Emcee: Kay Elmsley-Weeden

 On a local level, the Annual Monona Library TELLABRATION!™ will bring together acclaimed professional and local storytellers from the area to delight, captivate, and mesmerize the audience with their stories.
 “TELLABRATION!™ a trademark of the National Storytelling Network.”